top of page

 option for certain wounds with an unstable or problematic foot structure.

-They're excellent options for Charcot patients, who need longer-term offloading
+They're excellent options for Charcot patients with significant deformity, who need longer-term offloading

 options.